 Not All Worksheets Are Created Equal

-The first step is to discard the old idea of a 'worksheet.'
-The 'drill and kill' pages of our own childhoods have no place in a modern classroom.
-A high-quality, developmentally appropriate workbook, however, is a different tool entirely.
-It should be colorful and engaging.
-It should respect the child's intelligence with varied, thoughtful activities like puzzles and creative prompts.
-And most importantly, it should be a teacher resource for the preschool classroom, designed to build specific, foundational skills in a short, focused, and joyful way.
+The first step is to ditch the old idea of a “worksheet.”
+The drill and kill pages from our own childhoods have no place in a modern classroom.
+A high-quality, developmentally appropriate workbook is a different tool entirely.
+It should be colorful and inviting.
+It should respect the child’s intelligence with varied, thoughtful activities like puzzles and creative prompts.
+And most importantly, it should be a teacher resource for the preschool classroom, built to strengthen specific, foundational skills in a short, focused, and joyful way.

 A How-To Guide: The 'Learning Center' Strategy